danielbodnar/awesome-stars/README.md

 - [ixartz/Next-JS-Landing-Page-Starter-Template](https://github.com/ixartz/Next-JS-Landing-Page-Starter-Template) - 🚀 Free NextJS Landing Page Template written in Tailwind CSS 3 and TypeScript ⚡️ Made with developer experience first: Next.js 13 + TypeScript + ESLint + Prettier + Husky + Lint-Staged + VSCode + Netli
 - [gokulkrishh/expense.fyi](https://github.com/gokulkrishh/expense.fyi) - 💰 Effortlessly Track and Manage your expenses.
 - [basetool-io/basetool](https://github.com/basetool-io/basetool) - Open-source internal tool framework. 💪  Empower your team and collaborators to view and manage the data you already own in a nice easy-to-use protected tool.
 Basetool helps you have a better handle on
-- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify alternative.
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
 Cloud version available here -&gt; https://app.coolify.io
 - [frontendnetwork/vegancheck.me](https://github.com/frontendnetwork/vegancheck.me) - VeganCheck.me is a modern webapp that allows you to easily scan EAN barcodes to check if a product is vegan-friendly.
 With a database of over 3 million products, you can quickly find out if your favor
 - [LiveDuo/destack](https://github.com/LiveDuo/destack) - Page builder for Next.js 🅧.
 Zero-config deployment 🚀.
 React now supported!
 - [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js